NEWSMAKER-Soccer-Platini, romantic or pragmatist?

 With eight years experience as UEFA president, he may have some strong ideas about how to reform the organisation when Blatter steps down in February.

-If he has said little about what should be done to weed out corruption in FIFA, his record gives clues about how he would handle the future of a game that embraces all continents and is a huge global business.
+Yet, he has said little about what should be done to weed out corruption in FIFA.
+His record at UEFA, however, gives clues to how he would handle the future of a game that embraces all continents, a sport that has become a huge global business.

 One of Platini's first moves at UEFA was to introduce a two-tier qualifying system for the flagship Champions League, making the lucrative group stage more accessible to clubs from eastern Europe and lower-ranked European countries.

-He resisted pressure to introduce technology to help with refereeing decisions, instead preferring extra officials on each goal line.
+He resisted pressure to introduce technology to help with refereeing decisions, instead preferring an innovative system of extra officials on each goal line.

 Other UEFA policies have shown a less romantic, less 'purist', more businesslike side to Platini.